The average hourly pay for a Kitchen Manager is $14.02.

 A kitchen manager keeps the “back of the house” and kitchen of a restaurant running smoothly and efficiently.
 A kitchen manager can be in charge of a kitchen in a number of settings such as a restaurant, hotel, cruise ship, or nursing home.
 One of the kitchen manager’s responsibilities is ensuring food quality.
 There are many regulations regarding the storage and cooking of food, and it is their job to ensure that standards are met.
 Kitchen managers are also obligated to ensure that sanitation s…Read more

 Kitchen Manager Tasks

-Maintain the inventory and budget for supplies and materials in a cost-efficient manner.
+- Maintain the inventory and budget for supplies and materials in a cost-efficient manner.

-Open and close the kitchen each day, including monitoring supplies and reducing waste.
+- Open and close the kitchen each day, including monitoring supplies and reducing waste.

 The top respondents for the job title Kitchen Manager are from the companies Chick-Fil-A Inc, Chipotle Mexican Grill, Inc. and Applebee's Neighborhood Grill and Bar.
 Reported salaries are highest at Applebee's Neighborhood Grill and Bar where the average pay is $17.49.
 Other companies that offer high salaries for this role include Texas Roadhouse, Inc and Buffalo Wild Wings, Inc., earning around $15.00 and $14.67, respectively.
 Chipotle Mexican Grill, Inc. pays the lowest at around $12.15.
 Sodexo, Inc. and Outback Steakhouse, Inc. also pay on the lower end of the scale, paying $13.23 and $14.00, respectively.